Constraining cosmic reionization by combining the kinetic Sunyaev-Zel'dovich and the 21 cm power spectra

 \section{Data}

 We briefly describe the {\sc RSAGE} simulation used in this work \citep[see ][for a detailed description]{Seiler2019} to validate our simplified parameterisation of the 21\,cm power spectrum given in equation~\eqref{eq:recons_21cm_ps_simplified}.
 The $N$-body data underlying {\sc RSAGE} has been generated with the hydrodynamic {\sc Kali} code \citep{Seiler2018} with $2400^3$ dark matter particles and a volume of (160\,Mpc)$^{3}$.
 The radiative transfer is conducted using the semi-numerical code {\sc CIFOG} \citep{Hutter2018}, accounting for star formation and feedback processes.
 We use the \texttt{const} version of the simulation, which assumes a constant escape fraction of ionising photons $f_{\mathrm{esc}} = 0.2$.
+In Fig.~\ref{fig:rsage_dt_slices}, we show simulation slices of the differential surface brightness temperature of the 21\,cm signal.
 The cosmology used is consistent with \citet{PlanckCollaborationAghanim_2020} and summarised in Table~\ref{tab:rsage_ref_params}.
-The mid- and endpoint for the EoR are $z = 7.37, 6.15$, respectively.
-In Fig.~\ref{fig:rsage_dt_slices}, we show simulation slices of the differential surface brightness temperature of the 21\,cm signal.
+The reionisation mid- and endpoint values given in Table~\ref{tab:rsage_ref_params} are obtained by fitting the asymmetric parameterisation from equation~\eqref{eq::reion_parametrisation} to the reionisation history of the simulation.
+Similarly, the values of the morphology parameters log$_{10}(\alpha_{0})$ and $\kappa$ from Table~\ref{tab:rsage_ref_params} are derived by fitting the {\sc RSAGE} electron density power spectrum with equation~\eqref{eq:Pee_model} \citep[see][for details of the fit]{GorceIlic_2020}.
+We have checked that the baryon power spectrum from {\sc RSAGE} is well described using equation~\eqref{eq::baryon_ps} for the given values of $k_f$ and $g$.
+Overall, we find the model of the electron density power spectrum in equation~\eqref{eq:Pee_model} to be a good fit for the redshift and $k$-scales explored in this work.
+In the following section, we therefore limit our inspections to the accuracy of the 21\,cm power spectrum reconstruction.